-The General Cultural Competency Profile (GCCP) was developed by Dr Tracy Westerman, and is based upon the Aboriginal Mental Health Cultural Competency Profile (CCP).
+The General Cultural Competency Profile (GCCP) was developed by Adjunct Professor Tracy Westerman, and is based upon the Aboriginal Mental Health Cultural Competency Profile (CCP).
 It provides a measure of cultural competencies in working with Aboriginal people for those who work in the non-mental health related fields.
-This includes teachers, police, lawyers etc., etc, It can be completed via the 'SHOP' menu and takes around 20 minutes to complete.
+This includes teachers, police, lawyers etc., etc, It can be completed via the ‘SHOP’ menu and takes around 20 minutes to complete.

 Once undertaken a feedback report of results or General Cultural Competency Profile is provided.
 This enables individuals and organisations to consider the specific gaps (and strengths) that exist in essential skills, knowledge and attitudes in being able to work in a culturally appropriate way with Aboriginal people.
 Importantly, it also provides specific strategies within the feedback report which are geared towards the improvement of cultural competencies.
 These can be resources, literature, training or specific skills to improve over time as part of professional development.

 In effect the feedback report becomes a cultural supervision plan which can be used to develop your skills over time.
 Importantly, you are also able to complete a re-evaluation at any stage to determine skills improvement over time.

 The GCCP provides feedback across the following dimensions of cultural competence as determined by research (see Westerman, 2003):

 Is your local & general cultural knowledge sufficient?
 Are you able to also apply that knowledge in a way that is effective?
 Do have specific knowledge on the health and wellbeing of Aboriginal people to guide you?

 Are your skills in being able to communicate and/or teach effectively?
 Do you understand differences in communication as well as learning style differences?
 Do you see it as necessary to take these differences into account in interactions with Aboriginal people?